100% Plant, 0% Plastic, Recyclable, Biodegradable, Totally Scalable, Eco-Friendly and Sustainable.

 Furthermore, bioplastics are traditionally weak and may need the support of petroleum-based plastics to support them.

 Therefore, when these bioplastic-based products are dumped into the environment, they can do more harm than good.

-Please read my article – What is vegan leather, and is it ethical, sustainable, and eco-friendly.
+Would you please read my article – What is vegan leather, and is it ethical, sustainable, and eco-friendly?

 So while it is easy to understand what vegan leather should be (animal and cruelty-free), there may be some disconnect in achieving it.